 - Automate where you can

 By implementing automation you can really use and pay for resources only when you need them.
 By using principles like infrastructure as code and auto-scaling you only start a resource if you need it and you stop it if you don’t need it anymore.
-Is a resource running and you will need more or less computing power, it will automatically scale up or down if a certain threshold is met.
+If a resource is running and you will need more or less computing power, it will automatically scale up or down if a certain threshold is met.

 - Support your teams with the right tools